Fill in the Blanks

 c. prevent friction between turbine wheels and the case due to expansion and contraction.

-32. Which of the following turbine fuel filters has the greatest filtering action?
+32. Which of the following turbine fuel filters has the greatest filtering action of any present-day filter type?

 33. What is the purpose of the flow divider in a turbine engine duplex fuel nozzle?